 Direct user identity reference

-An NSI deployment may decide not to use obfuscated identity in the originatingId, but instead a direct reference to a user entity.
+An NSI deployment may decide not to use obfuscated identity in the originatingId, but instead a direct reference to an Originating Entity.
 The SAML Attribute element is flexible enough to handle these situations as well.
 For example, the eduPersonPrincipalName attribute is used by many organizations as part of their security federation, and is in the familiar form of “user@domain” that is typically assigned for authentication to network services within a security domain.

 A uRA MAY populate the originatingId with a the requesting user’s identity.

 The following is an example originatingId security attribute populated with an eduPersonPrincipalName attribute identifier.
-In this example the originating uRA is identified as “urn:ogf:network:example.net:2013:nsa:requester” and the originating user entity is “bob@example.net”.
+In this example the originating uRA is identified as “urn:ogf:network:example.net:2013:nsa:requester” and the Originating Entity is “bob@example.net”.